Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

 A Product can be further categorized into Product Types.
 A Product Type is a generic category to group Products.
-For example, Router is a Product Type that describes Products like Asus, TP-Link, etc. In {Product}, you get a list of Product Types out of the box, but you can also add more types.
+For example, Router is a Product Type that describes Products like Asus, TP-Link, etc. In Flotomate, you get a list of Product Types out of the box, but you can also add more types.

 **To Add a Product Type:**